Latte Filters

 Escaping

-escapeUrl escapes parameter in URL
+escapeUrl escapes a parameter in a URL

-noescape prints a variable without escaping
+noescape outputs a variable without escaping

 There are also escaping filters for HTML (escapeHtml and escapeHtmlComment), XML (escapeXml), JavaScript (escapeJs), CSS (escapeCss) and iCalendar (escapeICal), which Latte uses itself thanks to context-aware escaping and you do not need to write them.